Home

 Throw in a few effects such as flanger, phaser, tremolo and a few types of echos and reverb and you have a sweet little box that sounds great and you can grab by the handle with one hand.

-A built in tuner is another feature that will keep you sounding good and cut down on the stuff you need to bring along.
+A built-in tuner is another feature that will keep you sounding good and cut down on the stuff you need to bring along.
 Highly recommended.

-C.Vox portable DA5 Digital Amp.
 I was absolutely amazed when I heard this little amp the first time. deceptively small it has a vast array of amp models and effects that can be adjusted to your liking.

 Microphone input and CD/MP3 input make it a great little one person band setup.